stevemarple/RPi_ADC_hat/hardware/v1.0.0/README.md

 For compliance with the HAT specifications an EEPROM must be fitted and programmed accordingly.
 The recommended part is ON Semiconductor CAT24C32WI-GT3.
 Larger capacities, eg ON Semiconductor CAT24C64WI-GT3, can be fitted instead.
-Also fit R7, R8, R9, C18 and JP3.
+In addition to U7 also fit R7, R8, R9, C18 and JP3.
 These parts can be omitted if desired but the board cannot be called a HAT.

 ### Switched outputs